 St. Francis was also the first hospital in Georgia to offer Breast-Specific Gamma Imaging (BSGI) with the addition of the Dilon 6800 gamma camera.
 BSGI is another one of the more advanced tools aiding in the early diagnosis of breast disease and breast cancer.
 It is pain-free, effective and the next non-invasive step when mammography results are inconclusive.
 BSGI is especially useful for:

 BSGI is a very sensitive test with fewer false alarms than MRI, and while it’s not a replacement for MRI, it is another excellent diagnostic tool.
-BSGI is less expensive than MRI, more comfortable for most patients, and covered by most insurance including Medicare, according to Lynn Thompson, administrative director of the Center for Breast Health.
+BSGI is less expensive than MRI, more comfortable for most patients, and covered by most insurance including Medicare.

 BSGI works by using a small amount of a radiotracer agent that is absorbed by the body’s cells.
 Screening with BSGI takes about 45-60 minutes, and unlike a mammogram, there is no compression of the breast.

 St. Francis also offers 3-D mammography (also known as breast tomosynthesis).
 For this, the breast is compressed once and a machine takes many low-dose x-rays as it moves over the breast.
 A computer then puts the images together into a 3-dimensional picture.
 While this screening uses more radiation than most standard 2-view mammograms, it also allow doctors to see the breast tissues more clearly.
 Some studies have suggested it might lower the chance of being called back for follow-up testing.
 It may also be able to find more cancers.

 In fact, a study recenty published in JAMA Oncology has confirmed that 3-D mammography does find breast cancers earlier.
 The study looked at three years of data on breast cancer screening with 3-D mammograms.